Is An Aluminum Trailer Frame Good Or Bad?

 Again, this is a wonderful characteristic.
 So, in the context of an Aluminum trailer frame, that means less worry about weather and storage, etc..

 To say that aluminum is not affected by the environment is the misnomer.
 It does corrode, just not as rust.
 More accurately, it oxidizes.
 In some ways you can think of aluminum “oxidation” as the material protecting itself.
 Have you noticed that when you handle aluminum a lot, your fingers end up black?
-That’s aluminum oxide, which is a form of corrosion.
+That is aluminum oxide, which is a form of corrosion.
 Aluminum reacts with Oxygen instantly when you cut it or scrape it.
 The oxide starts thin, then “grows” over time.

 The bigger issue with aluminum corrosion comes where it interfaces with other materials – like copper or steel.

-Doesn’t Need Finish
+Does Not Need A Finish

 Has a “Cool” Effect